iorichina/RTMP-To-WebRTC/README.md

 # RTMP to WebRTC Streaming Application

-This project re-streams media from an RTMP source to WebRTC using a Go server and FFmpeg for RTP streaming.
+This project re-streams media from a source to WebRTC using a Go server and FFmpeg for RTP streaming.
 It provides real-time audio and video from a specified media file to a WebRTC client in the browser, using WebSockets for automated SDP and ICE exchange.
 Features

 Streams audio and video from a media file (e.g., .mp4) to a WebRTC client.